myCodebox/mycodebox-themes/README.md

 Since the ATOM.io project is discontinued and there is no suitable VS code theme (I love Paríso), I decided to create my own theme.

-I would like to thank [idleberg](https://github.com/idleberg/atom-paraiso-dark) for his Atom theme implementation and of course also [Rubens LP](https://www.rubenslp.com.br/) for its beautiful colors. 👋
+I would like to thank [idleberg](https://github.com/idleberg/atom-paraiso-dark) for its Atom theme implementation and of course also [Rubens LP](https://www.rubenslp.com.br/) for its beautiful colors. 👋

 ## The colors 🌈